algosup/2024-2025-project-1-fpga-team-8/Documents/functional_specifications/functional_specifications.md

 - Enjoys reliving the gaming experiences of their youth and values accuracy in recreating these moments.
 - Simplicity: Prefers straightforward, easy-to-pick-up games where the objective is clear and the focus is on skill-based challenges.
-- Curiosity for New Tech: While they prefers retro gameplay, they are curious about how new technologies (e.g., FPGA) can revive or improve these classic experiences without losing their authenticity.
+- Curiosity for New Tech: While they prefer retro gameplay, they are curious about how new technologies (e.g., FPGA) can revive or improve these classic experiences without losing their authenticity.

 **Goals:**

-- Recreate the Arcade Experience: They wants a game that captures the arcade experience, with accurate mechanics, graphics, and gameplay flow, but on new technology.
+- Recreate the Arcade Experience: They want a game that captures the arcade experience, with accurate mechanics, graphics, and gameplay flow, but on new technology.
-- Challenge themselves Again: They seeks to experience the same gameplay challenge that they enjoyed as a teenager, testing their reflexes and memory.
+- Challenge themselves Again: They seek to experience the same gameplay challenge that they enjoyed as a teenager, testing their reflexes and memory.
-- Teach the Next Generation: They hopes to share their love for arcade games with their kids, introducing them to simpler yet rewarding gameplay without the overwhelming nature of modern titles.
+- Teach the Next Generation: They hope to share their love for arcade games with their kids, introducing them to simpler yet rewarding gameplay without the overwhelming nature of modern titles.

 **Frustrations:**

 - Inauthentic Remakes: Dislikes when remakes or ports of retro games deviate too much from the original in terms of mechanics, visuals, or difficulty balance.
 - Overcomplication: Prefers not to be overwhelmed with menus, tutorials, or complex modern features like microtransactions or customization that disrupt the core arcade experience.
-- Technical Hiccups: They values the seamlessness of original arcade machines, so any bugs, crashes, or input delays would detract from their enjoyment of the FPGA game.
+- Technical Hiccups: They value the seamlessness of original arcade machines, so any bugs, crashes, or input delays would detract from their enjoyment of the FPGA game.

 **Preferred Features:**

 - Faithful Recreation: Sarah values mechanics that stay true to the original Frogger, including the exact placement of hazards, timing, and game difficulty.
 - Simple, Physical Controls: Prefers simple control schemes similar to the arcade (e.g., a joystick or basic directional buttons), avoiding complex key mappings.
-- Visual & Audio Accuracy: They appreciates retro pixel graphics, original sound effects, or music that captures the vibe of the classic Frogger, even if on new hardware.
+- Visual & Audio Accuracy: They appreciate retro pixel graphics, original sound effects, or music that captures the vibe of the classic Frogger, even if on new hardware.

 ### 1.5 Use cases